Nashenas: Career

-In 1948 he returned to Afghanistan.
-Starting from 1953 he begins to sing on Afghan radio and becomes known under his pseudonym "Nashenas", which translates to "unknown".
+In 1948, he returned to Afghanistan.
+Starting from 1953, he began singing on Afghan radio and became known under his pseudonym "Nashenas", which translates to "unknown".
 He used this pseudonym initially to hide his real identity.
 His family stressed to him the importance of religion as he hailed from the religious elite of the city of Kandahar, but according to Nashenas himself, his parents covertly approved and were proud of his singing talent.

 In the early 1970s, Nashenas traveled to the Soviet Union where he obtained his doctorate in Pashto Literature from Moscow State University.

 Since the early 1990s, he lives in London, England.
 He has never returned to Afghanistan since then.

 Nashenas continues to be still popular in Afghanistan, including in the Pashto-speaking areas of Pakistan.
-He also wrote a song written by Muhammad Iqbal.
+He also performed a song written by Muhammad Iqbal.

 Nashenas has a following among musicians of the new generation as well, who are noted to imitate his style of singing.
 One of which is Sardar Ali Takkar, a Pashtun musician from Khyber Pakhtunkhwa, Pakistan.

-In October 2023, Nashenas at the age of 88 made his first public performance in two decades at a venue in Beverwijk, the Netherlands.
+In October 2023, Nashenas at the age of 88 made his first public performance in two decades at a venue in Beverwijk, The Netherlands.